 This flag acknowledges that a message has been aborted due to a pending abort request from the CPU.
 After a particular message buffer has been flagged empty, this flag can be used by the application software to identify whether the message has been aborted successfully or has been sent in the meantime.
-The flag is reset implicitly whenever the associated TXE flag is set to 0.
+The ABTAKx flag is cleared implicitly whenever the corresponding TXE flag is cleared.

-- 0 = The massage has not been aborted, thus has been sent out. - 1 = The message has been aborted.
+0 = The massage has not been aborted, thus has been sent out.

+1 = The message has been aborted.